-- 1. Upon receipt of the DSHS 16-202, 5-Day Investigation Report, the RHC will determine appropriate follow up and: - a.
-Document the corrective actions taken to address each of the findings in the SIU investigation report on DSHS 16-202A, Plan of Correction (5-Day Investigation), obtain signatures, and, if a Category 1 incident, send the completed form to the SIU investigator within ten (10) working days. - b.
-The Plan of Correction (POC) must contain, at a minimum, the following elements: - i.
-The specific correction/actions to be taken; - ii.
-The person who is responsible to ensure the correction/action is completed; and - iii.
-The date(s) the corrective action is expected to be completed. - c.
+- 1. On receipt of the investigation report (DSHS 16-202), the RHC will determine appropriate follow up and: - a.
+Document the corrective actions on DSHS 16-202A, Plan of Correction (5-Day Investigation), obtain signatures, and, if a Category 1 incident, send the completed form to the SIU investigator within ten (10) working days; and - b.
 Complete the follow up section in the Electronic IR System, including a brief summary of the investigation outcome. - 2.
 The facility is expected to implement the identified corrective actions. - 3.
-The DDD-SIU investigator or RHC investigator, as appropriate, must conduct a thirty (30) day review of the status of the RHC's POC and complete Part C of DSHS 16-202A, Plan of Correction (5-Day Investigation).
+The DDD-SIU investigator or RHC investigator, as appropriate, must conduct a thirty (30) day review of the status of the RHC's corrective action plan and complete Part C of DSHS 16-202A, Plan of Correction (5-Day Investigation).